majesticwizardcat/cai/README.md

 ### Multithreading
 Peft tests as well min max tree expanding utilize multithreading.

+## External libraries
+Everything in cai is writen entirely from scratch expect the helper libs to optimize a few things that would otherwise require too much time to research and implement.
+The libraries used on this project are:
+- [PCG](https://pcg-random.org/): My favorite random number generation library.
+It's fast and has extremely good entropy.
+- [Unordrered dense](https://github.com/martinus/unordered_dense): As far as I tested, this was the fastest hash table that I could find for out of the box usage.
+Might replace it with something of my own to fit the specific usage here, but so far this map has served me very well.

 ## Currently WIP
 Currently, I'm working on improving the Min Max AI as well as a Hybrid AI that utilizes MinMaxing and neural networks.